Mariogebraell/Patient-Costing-Analysis/Patient Costing Analysis/README.md

 ##### Behaviour
 ##### Delivery Medium : Interaction at the healthcare facility via the desktop

-#### With this in mind the analyst and user have established the questions that need to be answered on this dashboard:

-#### Dashboard: Patient Costing Analysis

 #### The broad metrics that the user requires are:

 * Patient count